 Charles and Margaret Woodhouse created the Quarry Hill Fund in 2008.
 Charles is a former partner in London law firm Farrer & Co where he helped form many charities, including Essex Community Foundation.
 He has been a trustee of many grant making charities over the past 35 years, including the Mulberry Trust.
 He is a passionate advocate for the role of sport in developing the potential and confidence of young people.

 Their Fund’s focus is support for young people and sport and recreation in the North Allerdale area.
 This is their home patch and an area identified as having limited opportunities for support from other sources.

-Recent grant awards include support for Wigton Youth Station, Carlisle Wheelchair Basketball Club, Silloth Rugby Union Club, Derwentwater Independent Hostel, and Silloth Ladies Netball Club.
-The Fund has recently provided start-up funding for Sports Leaders’ UK Energy Clubs at five north and west Cumbria primary schools.
+Grant awards include support for Wigton Youth Station, Carlisle Wheelchair Basketball Club, Silloth Rugby Union Club, Derwentwater Independent Hostel, and Silloth Ladies Netball Club.
+The Fund also provided start-up funding for Sports Leaders’ UK Energy Clubs at five north and west Cumbria primary schools.

 Coaching is a valuable part of the development of young people in sport.
 Silloth on Solway Golf Club Junior Section received funding towards professional tuition fees for 100 of their members over an 8 week period.
 The Junior Captain, Hannah Smith has won the Silloth Ladies Open competition for the last 3 years and the Cumbria County Ladies Open Championship.

 Charles said “We’re happy to share the story of our fund to encourage more people to create their own funds.
 We have confidence in the team at the Community Foundation and value their expertise.
 We appreciate the benefits of them looking after all the paper work including investment management and project sourcing and monitoring.”

 Watch this short video on why Charles is working with Cumbria Community Foundation.